robertdebock/ansible-collection-roles/roles/gitlab/README.md

 # migrations to finish.
 This value is in minutes.
 gitlab_database_migrations_retries: 300

-# You can install all roles but not specifying any role, or select a few roles.
+# You can install all roles by not specifying any role, or select a few roles.
 # gitlab_roles:
 #   - redis_sentinel_role
 #   - redis_master_role